Black July: Eyewitness accounts

 "Clearly this (July 1983 attack) was no spontaneous upsurge of communal hatred among the Sinhala people – nor was it as has been suggested in some quarters, a popular response to the killing of 13 soldiers in an ambush the previous day by Tamil Tigers, which was not even reported in the newspapers until the riots began.
 It was a series of deliberate acts, executed in accordance with a concerted plan, conceived and organized well in advance".

+An eyewitness interviewed by India Today recalled how the Sri Lanka Army destroyed and ransacked a huge block of shops next to the police HQ:

+One Indian tourist Dharmalingam of Thuraiyur witnessed a Sinhalese mob in Kotahena entering a number of houses and butchering the Tamil occupants.
+He witnessed a one-year-old child being thrown about by the Sinhalese like a ball, before one of them squeezed its neck.
+The child was then trampled on.
+The parents of the child were also butchered.

+Other witnesses described injured Tamils being asked to leave the Colombo General Hospital despite being too unwell for discharge, while no Sinhalese patient was asked to leave.
+The wounded patients were brought to a refugee camp, where one patient, Manian, had festering leg wounds and had a bottle of pus extracted from his head injury alone.
+N. Shanmugathasan, the general secretary of the Ceylon Communist Party stated that Tamil patients in hospitals were also attacked and killed, with some having their throats slit whilst lying in bed.

+One Tamil former naval officer whose house was destroyed in the riots stated:

 Casualty estimates

 The estimates of casualties vary.
-According to the Tamil Center for Human Rights (TCHR), its research showed that 5,638 Tamils were massacred, 2,015 had been injured, 466 had been missing for ever, 670 had been raped, and 250,000 were internally displaced.
-While the government initially stated just 250 Tamils were killed, various NGOs and international agencies estimate that between 400 and 3,000 people, believed to be Sri Lankan Tamils or Hill Country Tamils, were killed in the riots.
-Fifty-three political prisoners alone were killed in the Welikade prison massacre.
-Eventually the Sri Lankan government put the death toll at about 300 dead.
+According to the Tamil Centre for Human Rights (TCHR), 5,638 Tamils were massacred, 2,015 were injured, 466 were missing, 670 were raped, and 250,000 were internally displaced.
+While the government initially stated just 300 Tamils were killed, various NGOs and international agencies estimate that between 400 and 3,000 people, believed to be Sri Lankan Tamils or Hill Country Tamils, were killed in the riots.
+Fifty-three political prisoners were killed in the Welikade prison massacre.
 More than 18,000 houses and numerous commercial establishments were destroyed, and hundreds of thousands of Tamils fled the country to Europe, Australia and Canada.

-Many Tamil youths also joined the various Tamil groups, including the Tamil Tigers.
+Aftermath

+Following the pogrom, thousands of Tamil youths joined various militant groups in what was a turning point in the armed conflict.
+Many Tamils left Colombo permanently.
+Those that remained in Colombo maintained a low profile and concealed their ethnic identity.
+Many of them found their Sinhalese friends to be unsympathetic and most Sinhalese conflated them with Tamil militants in the north.
+Violent anti-Tamil sentiments continued to be expressed among Sinhalese.
+Reflecting such a mood, Francis Wheen of the New Statesman reported the following in the aftermath of the pogrom: